A Woman Lives for Love (album)

-Background and content
+Background and recording

 In the 1950s, Wanda Jackson became known to Rockabilly audiences with recordings like "Fujiyama Mama" and the top 40 pop hit "Let's Have a Party".
 In 1961, she made the transition to country music and had two charting top ten hits.
 She became more popular with the country market throughout the decade with a series of albums and single releases.
 A Woman Lives for Love was one of Jackson's studio recordings made exclusively for this audience.
 It was recorded between December 1969 and February 1970 at the Jack Clement Studio in Nashville, Tennessee.
 The sessions were produced by George Richey.
 It was her first album to be entirely produced by him.
 In her autobiography, Jackson explained her dissatisfaction with Richey's production work on the album, commenting that his lack of feedback "just made me mad".
 Following the album's release, Jackson told Capitol Records that she did not want to continue working with Richey.

+Content

 A Woman Lives for Love was a concept album that centered around love songs.
 "Everyone loves 'til it hurts at least once in their lives, and this album is made for every one of these people," the liner notes explain.
 A total of ten tracks comprised the project.
 The title track was composed by George Richey, along with Glenn Sutton and Norro Wilson.
 Also included on the album was a cover of Tammy Wynette's "Stand by Your Man".
 Additional covers included Jerry Lee Lewis' "One Minute Past Eternity", Wynn Stewart's "It's Such a Pretty World Today", George Jones' "Walk Through This World with Me" and Sonny James' "You're the Only World I Know".